Suyashkharat/Grocery_apk/README.md

 Prerequisites:
 Android Studio
 Kotlin installed
-Installation:
-Clone the repository: git clone https://github.com/your-username/grocery-app.git Open the project in Android Studio.
-Run the app on your Android device or emulator.
-Contribution Guidelines:
-We welcome contributions from the community!
-Whether you're a seasoned developer or just getting started, check out our Contribution Guidelines to learn how you can contribute to making this Grocery App even better.

 License:
 This Grocery App is open-source and released under the MIT License.
 Feel free to use, modify, and distribute the code.